harshasai93/Udacity-Self-Driving-Nanodegree-Projects/P2/Writeup.md

 ####1.
 Choose five German traffic signs found on the web and provide them in the report.
 For each image, discuss what quality or qualities might be difficult to classify.

-Here are five German traffic signs that I found on the web:
+Here are six German traffic signs that I found on the web:

 ![alt text][WebFoundImages]

-The first image might be difficult to classify because ...
+images 1(No entry), 2(General caution), 4(Speed limit (60km/h)) might be easier to classify as the shapes in them are relatively less complex, like staight lines or simple curves.
+The model was able to classify all three simple images correctly.

+But images 3(Slippery road),5(Road work), 6(No passing) might be difficult to classify as the images contain more complex shapes like human,cars, slippery road.
+But the model was able to classify images 3 and 5 correctly but not the image 6.

 ####2.
 Discuss the model's predictions on these new traffic signs and compare the results to predicting on the test set.
 At a minimum, discuss what the predictions were, the accuracy on these new predictions, and compare the accuracy to the accuracy on the test set (OPTIONAL: Discuss the results in more detail as described in the "Stand Out Suggestions" part of the rubric).